radekstepan/react-create-project/README.md

 - EventEmitter listeners can use RegExp paths thus allowing the use of namespaces
 - routing resets the whole UI between page changes and so Components are easier to reason about (`componentDidMount`)
+- store `cb` registers long-running functions and cleans them up on component unmount
+- can be run (1) from NPM, (2) via GitHub Pages and (3) locally via dev server

 To start a project off this repo: